Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary

 The studies on non-hermitian lattice models deserve a special attention due to its possible applicability in condensed matter and optical systems.
 The earlier investigations in this context were mostly on one dimensional tight-binding chain with balanced loss-gain.
 The phase-transition in a $\mathcal{PT}$-symmetric tight-binding chain with balanced loss-gain terms at two arbitrary sites have been studied\cite{joglekar}.
 Further, exact solvability of a tight-binding chain with conjugated imaginary potentials at two edge has been shown\cite{JinSong2009Pra}.
 The studies on spectral and transport properties in a tight-binding lattice with loss or gain in alternate lattice sites reveal some intriguing physical properties\cite{pla1,physicaE}.

 The SSH model, a tight-binding chain with dimerized hopping amplitude, was originally devised to describe one dimensional polyacetylene polymer chain\cite{Su1979Prl}.
 One of the interesting aspects of the SSH model is that it exhibits topological phases, in particular, topological insulators\cite{Fradkin1983Prb,Kivelson1982Prb,Li2014prb}.
-In the last few years, extensive research have focused on the modification of the SSH model by incorporating non-hermitian terms in the system which provide a simple framework to study the interplay of the $\mathcal{PT}$-symmetry and topology in condensed matter physics \cite{Klett2017Pra,pra2022,JPhysCon2020,pra2014,Xu2020Pra,JinSong,pra2022,pre2020,Kawabata2019Prx}.
-Such modified non-hermitian SSH models have been investigated from the viewpoint of $\mathcal{PT}$-symmetric phase transition\cite{Klett2017Pra,pra2022,pra2014}, real and complex eigenspectra\cite{Klett2017Pra,JPhysCon2020}, non-hermitian skin effects within the context of bulk-boundary correspondence\cite{Kawabata2019Prx}, localization and transport properties\cite{pra2016}, quantum chaos\cite{pre2020} etc. Recently, a method for obtaining exact solutions of a SSH model with generalized non-hermitian boundary condition has been prescribed\cite{Guo2021Prl}.
+In the last few years, extensive research have focused on the modification of the SSH model by incorporating non-hermitian terms in the system which provide a simple framework to study the interplay of the $\mathcal{PT}$-symmetry and topology in condensed matter physics \cite{Lieu2018Prb,Klett2017Pra,pra2022,JPhysCon2020,pra2014,Xu2020Pra,JinSong,pra2022,pre2020,Kawabata2019Prx}.
+Such modified non-hermitian SSH models have been investigated from the viewpoint of $\mathcal{PT}$-symmetric phase transition\cite{Klett2017Pra,pra2022,pra2014}, real and complex eigenspectra\cite{Klett2017Pra,JPhysCon2020}, NHSE BBC\cite{Zhang2022AdvPhysX,Kawabata2019Prx,Halder2023JPhys}, localization and transport properties\cite{pra2016}, quantum chaos\cite{pre2020}.